Skip to main content

 Manage workload

-Make large class management easier for yourself in the following ways:
+Make managing large classes easier for yourself in the following ways:

 • Devise tasks that use self-assessment and/or peer-assessment.

-• Wherever feasible, include the students as tutors to give feedback to each other, moderate discussion etc.
+• Wherever feasible, include the students as tutors to give feedback to each other and moderate discussion.

 • Use online technologies such as computer-marked quizzes to provide regular feedback.

-• Use online marking and annotation (e.g. GradeMark) to reduce time spent collecting, printing and collating student assignments.
+• Use online annotation when marking to reduce time spent commenting on student assignments.

 Make large classes easier for students in the following ways: